 Campervans and Motorhomes – originally manufactured as a campervan or motorhome OR suitable for such modifications as would be necessary to convert it into a campervan or motorhome in compliance with the applicable standards determined by the Minister.

 You cannot use this import option if you are living in Australia.

 “Personal import” means more than just importing a vehicle yourself.

-It is only available to Australian citizens or permanent residents returning home to Australia (permanently) after a period of living overseas AND migrants moving to Australia with a visa (or visa application) which allows permanent residence.
+It is only available to Australian citizens or permanent residents returning home to Australia (permanently) after a period of living overseas AND migrants moving to Australia with a visa (or pending visa application) which allows permanent residence.

 One vehicle is allowed every five years and only individuals can apply – either before entering Australia or within 6 months of entering.